CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 The LCP is demonstrated through the use of many interfaces in our program.
 For instance, lets look at our `MondayCalendar` class again. `MondayCalendar` is a subclass of `SingledayCalendar`, and from one perspective we could say that `MondayCalendar` "is a" `SingledayCalendar`.
-However, this is not completely true, because a `SingledayCalendar` has more behaviours than a `MondayCalendar`.
-Therefore, in this case, `MondayCalendar` extends `SingledayCalendar` and implements the `UsePresentable` interface so that it does not modify or remove features of its superclass.
+However, this is not completely true, because a `MondayCalendar` has more behaviours than a `SingledayCalendar`.
+In this case, we can substitute a `MondayCalendar` with a `SingledayCalendar` without needing to modify or remove its desired properties, therefore, the LCP holds.

 ###### 4. Interface Segregation Principal (ISP)
 The ISP states that: